Taylor Swift’s Eras: Her Artistic Evolution

 This era is defined by Victorian garb, cabins in the woods, orbs of light, gold threads of fate, and mystical, magical, witchy imagery.

-On the Eras Tour, Taylor performs cardigan, betty, champagne problems, august, illicit affairs, my tears ricochet, marjorie, and willow from the folklore/evermore era.
+On the Eras Tour, Taylor performed cardigan, betty, champagne problems, august, illicit affairs, my tears ricochet, marjorie, and willow from the folklore/evermore era.
 The folkmore set includes a cabin and woodsy trees, and Taylor wears a wispy gown, topped with a hooded cape for willow.

 10. Midnights Era